BaichengDanny/BaichengDanny.github.io/index.md

 ## Research Interests

-- Machine Learning Algorithms
+- Machine Learning
+- High-performance Computing
+- Parallel and Distributed Systems
 - Federated Learning
-- High performance computing (HPC)
 - Computer Vision

 My current research focuses on the **Federated Learning**.
 In 2016, Google's researchers put forward a novel Machine Learning Architecture based on Distributed Machine Learning called Federated Learning (FL), which highly improved data privacy and security.
 Now, I'm researching the application of FL in the **computer vision** field.
 And next, I'll mainly focus on **Fully Distributed Federated Learning**.